ChrisMeissner/README-generator/README.md

 npm i

 ## Usage
-This program is perfect if you need to create a custom README using only the command line.
-A tutorial of how the project works can be seen using the video link.
+If you need to generate a custom README file using only the command line, this project is the the perfect one for you.
+A video walk through of the application can be accessed using the link.

 ## Contributing
 Chris Meissner